✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔷 Performance Improvement

-🎓 Exam Focus: Memorize at least three therapy-related additions (ECMO, mechanical circulatory support, explicit RRT criteria) and two key threshold changes (P/F ratios, platelet counts) to contrast SOFA-2 versus SOFA-1.
+🎓 Exam Focus: Be prepared to discuss at least three therapy-related additions (ECMO, mechanical circulatory support, explicit RRT criteria) and understand conceptually how thresholds were updated to reflect contemporary practice.

 📖 Frequently Asked Questions